socnetv/app/docs/roadmaps/roadmap_ws15_cancellation_progress_unification.md

 ## Work Rules

-- No GitHub issue for any of this (unreleased 3.7-cycle behavior) — fix directly.
+- No GitHub issue for any of this (unreleased 3.8-cycle behavior, tracked in this roadmap doc
+  + CHANGELOG instead) — fix directly.
 - Once P4 lands (or is explicitly parked): add a changelog entry, update WS5's A5 section and WS7's status line to point here instead of duplicating content.